-Where risks to the health and safety of either workers or the public could be higher than for a conventional project, the applicant should provide credible research supporting the potential consequences and measures to mitigate the risks.
+Where risks to the health and safety of either workers or the public are identified, the applicant should provide credible research supporting the potential consequences and measures to mitigate the risks.
 For example, if site investigation has indicated the presence of a sub-surface hazardous substance, the applicant should provide an investigation of the effects of that substance, if unearthed, on the health and safety of workers and the local public.
+See 3.8 Conventional health and safety for more information.